TruebitProtocol/truebit-eth/README.md

 ```
 docker run --rm -it mrsmkl/wasm-ports:20-05-12 /bin/bash
 ```
-Here's a demo video for building a task: https://www.youtube.com/watch?v=dDzPCMBlZN4

 Geth incantation for Goerli (need to set up acccount with supersecret.txt password) -- see below: